risafj/chat-stream/README.md

 Commands:
 ```
-    --Block         Use non-streaming block responses
+    --block         Use non-streaming block responses
     --VoiceVox      Use VoiceVox to read responses out loud using a preset voice
     --VoiceVox-Api  Run the program as an api server in VoiceVox mode.
 See Api Doc below.
     --Character     [Character ID] Use a specific VoiceVox character